antiboredom/p5.riso/README.md

 A p5 library for risograph printing by Sam Lavigne and Tega Brain.

 Please note: this library is pre-alpha, and likely to change!
+See [the documentation here](https://antiboredom.github.io/p5.riso)

 ## Risograph Printer